Nursing, B.S. (Accelerated)

-Saint Louis University’s accelerated B.S.N. option (A.B.S.N.) is an intensive three-semester, 12-month Bachelor of Science in Nursing program designed for students who already have a bachelor's degree in another area of study.
+Saint Louis University’s accelerated B.S.N. option (ABSN) is an intensive three-semester, 12-month Bachelor of Science in Nursing program designed for students who already have a bachelor's degree in another area of study.
 However, undergraduate students who have at least 77 credits may be eligible to apply for the junior-entry accelerated option.

-Saint Louis University’s Valentine School of Nursing offers students state-of-the-art classrooms and clinical labs, excellent clinical experiences in a wide variety of settings and a low student-to-faculty ratio for all clinical courses.
-The A.B.S.N. program begins once a year in May with a summer session and extends through two additional semesters.
-Course requirements total of 53 credits and include practice lab and clinical work.
-In 2019, our NCLEX pass rate was 94%.
-Students who are reviewing our ABSN program may also consider our direct entry 21-month accelerated M.S.N. program.
+Saint Louis University created the accelerated B.S.N. program in 1971, which was the first and only program of its kind in the United States.
+The School of Nursing developed the program to specifically meet the growing demands of students who choose to pursue nursing after completing their undergraduate study.
+The program offers students state-of-the-art classrooms and clinical labs, excellent clinical experiences in a wide variety of settings and a low student-to-faculty ratio for all clinical courses.
+The ABSN program begins once a year in May with a summer session and extends through two additional semesters.
+This program is in person, hands-on and high touch, located in St. Louis, on the campus of Saint Louis University.
+Course requirements total 53 credits and include practice lab and clinical work.
+Due to the accelerated pace of the ABSN program, it is strongly recommended that students do not work while attending school.

 Curriculum Overview